DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 ### iOS

+NOTE: **Firebase Cloud Messaging support here requires iOS SDK 17.4 or higher**.
+This implementation has been tested with Xcode 16 and iOS 18.0 SDK.

 #### Compiler Errors

 If you receive compiler errors during the linking phase, it is likely that the framework paths have not been configured correctly, or you may be using an unsupported Firebase SDK.
 Please check the [Project Configuration](#project-configuration) section above.